 Do not worry as the Scientific Secretariat periodically reopens the wishlist submissions allowing IKS to propose their lecture topics.

-All submissions are then reviewed and each IKS is contacted by the Scientific Secretariat with further details at the very latest 3 months prior to a congress start.
+All submissions are then reviewed and each IKS is contacted by the Scientific Secretariat with further details at least 3 months prior to a conference.

-Please note that while speakers, exhibitions and sessions were confirmed at the time of publishing, circumstances beyond the control of the organizers may necessitate substitutions, alterations or cancellations.
+Please note that while speakers, exhibitions and sessions were confirmed at the time of publishing, circumstances beyond the control of the organizer may necessitate substitutions, alterations or cancellations.

 As such, IMCAS reserves the right to alter or modify the advertised speakers, exhibitions and sessions if necessary, without liability.
 Any substitutions or alterations will be updated on our portal and notified as soon as possible.

-The recent sanitary crisis is pushing 2020 (and maybe 2021?) worldwide events to switch their format from a physical one to a virtual one.
+The sanitary crisis has pushed worldwide events to switch formats from physical events to virtual events.

-Is this the path we at IMCAS is willing to take?
-Not really as we do believe physical gathering stays mandatory for successful learning.
-The profound learning that happens by gathering and exchanging in person is irreplaceable, and our conferences are aimed at continuing to be physical ones, bringing upfront our signature educational experience that transpires on site between our speakers, delegates and exhibitors.
+At IMCAS we believe physical gathering remains mandatory for successful learning.
+The profound learning that happens by gathering and exchanging in person is irreplaceable, and our conferences are aimed at continuing to be held in-person, bringing upfront our signature educational experience that transpires on site between our speakers, delegates and exhibitors.

 Should it be really impossible to hold a physical conference, then the conference will go virtual only.

-For complete explanation about "virtual attendance", please check out our FAQ delegates 4.1.
+For a full explanation about "virtual attendance", please check out our attendees FAQ here.

-As much as we would love to, the fact of the matter is we can only anticipate as best we can with honor and candor.
+As much as we would love to, we can only anticipate as best as possible with honor and candor.

-There are still many uncertainties in current period not only in France but around the world.
-As an international conference we are obliged to take into consideration our governing laws as well as the rules of the locale where we host, all the while taking into consideration any severe restrictions from our attendees’ home countries.
+There are still many uncertainties in our current time in France and around the world.
+We must take into consideration our governing laws as well as the rules of the local governments where we host our events abroad, all the while considering any severe restrictions from our attendees’ home countries.

-The driving force of IMCAS is the marvelous synergy our speakers, delegates and sponsors create together through sharing and exchanging online or on-site.
-Today, however, there are many factors that may hold back these three parties from having the profound congress experience.
-Therefore, IMCAS may deem it necessary to change the format to one that is more adaptable should conditions take a turn for the worst for all three parties (speakers, delegates and sponsors).
+The driving force of IMCAS is the marvelous synergy that our speakers, delegates and sponsors create together through sharing and exchanging online or on-site.
+There are many factors however, that may hold back these three parties from having the profound congress experience.
+Therefore, IMCAS may deem necessary to change the congress format to one that is more adaptable should conditions take a turn for the worst for all three parties (speakers, delegates and sponsors).

 This change in format will be our last resort option and followed through with communication and policies that are clear, precise and fair for our speakers, delegates and sponsors.

-If this is your first time logging in to your account, please contact us via e-mail HERE to obtain your credentials.
-If you have already created an IMCAS account before, login to your account by clicking on the Login button on the upper right corner of your screen and enter your credentials.
+If this is your first time logging in to your account, please send us an email to retrieve your credentials.
+If you have already created an IMCAS account in the past, you can login to your account by clicking on the Login button on the upper right corner of your screen and enter your credentials.

 -> Your username is your email address

--> Your password* is the personal and private one you chose when you created this account
+-> Your password* is the one you have defined when you created this account

-*If you have forgotten your password, you may always reset it by clicking here.
+*If you have forgotten your password, you may always reset it here.

-NOTE: please remember to check in your junk mail inbox for the reset link if it doesn't appear on your main inbox.
+NOTA: please remember to check your junk mail for the reset link if it doesn't appear in your main inbox.

 - view your lecture schedule and abstract status

-- view and rsvp to any social event planning
+- rsvp to any social event (if applicable)

 - update your personal information and bio

 At IMCAS, we aim to push the boundaries in terms of qualitative and distinctive educational content.
-If you wish to contribute to this end, you can easily submit an abstract following simple steps through our website.
+If you wish to contribute to this end, you can easily submit an abstract on our website.

 NOTA: please carefully read the Abstract Guidelines and Conflict of Interest Policy before any submission.

-- Please carefully read the Abstract Guidelines and Conflict of Interest Policy before any abstract submission.
+- Please carefully read the Abstract Guidelines and Conflict of Interest Policy before any submission.

-The abstract author may also allow IMCAS to publish the abstract and the final talk/presentation video on IMCAS Academy e-learning platform.
+The abstract author may also allow IMCAS to publish the abstract and the presentation on IMCAS Academy.

-The deadline for submitting an abstract for one of our events will be no further than 1-month before the event date.
-Abstracts received less than 1-month before the event will not be considered.
+The abstract submission deadline will be no further than 1 month before the event starts.
+Abstracts received less than 1 month prior to the event will not be considered.

-Once submitted, your abstract will be reviewed by the Scientific Board and you will receive a definitive answer about its inclusion or not:
+Once submitted, your abstract will be reviewed by the Scientific Board and you will receive a definitive answer:

-- In the case of a congresses: 3 months before the congress starting date
+- 3 months before the congress starting date (in the case of a congress)

 Detailed instructions regarding requirements and instructions for oral and e-poster presentations will also be provided at that time.